strimzi/strimzi-lab/iot-demo/README.md

 `iot-temperature-max` topic where the stream application puts the max temperature value processed in the specified time window.
 In order to create these topics in the Kafka cluster, the Topic Operator can be used.
-Running the following command, a file containing two topic ConfigMaps is deployed to the OpenShift cluster and used by the Topic Controller for creating such topics.
+Running the following command, a file containing two `KafkaTopic` custom resources is deployed to the OpenShift cluster and used by the Topic Controller for creating such topics.

 ```